donmccurdy/greendoc/README.md

 > ⚠️ **NOTICE:** WORK IN PROGRESS / NOT READY FOR USE

 > ⚠️ **NOTICE:** This project is shared under [Prosperity Public License 3.0](/LICENSE.md), a "source available" license.
-Noncommercial use is prohibitted, outside of a 30-day commerial trial period.
+Noncommercial use is prohibited, outside of a 30-day commercial trial period.
 Please contact me if you require a license for commercial use.

 ## Packages